 Wood pellets in the East Midlands

 The East Midlands is the origin and core of Forever Fuels' business.
-Led by Nottinghamshire County Council, the region has been at the forefront of promoting heating with wood pellets, and Forever Fuels is proud to have been involved in that effort.
+Led by Nottinghamshire County Council, the region has been at the forefront of promoting wood pellet heating, and Forever Fuels is proud to have been involved in that effort.
 We supply several thousand tonnes of wood pellets a year in the region, including over 50 schools in Notts.
 We will continue to invest to bring to the region the best quality wood pellets at competitive prices.

 Our Middlewich depot (Cheshire) is well-placed to serve the western parts of the region, like Buxton and Ashbourne in Derbyshire, from the start of 2012.

-We will generally serve the southernmost parts of the region (roughly from Northampton southwards) from our depot in Maidenhead (Berkshire).
+We will generally serve the southernmost parts of the region (roughly from Northampton southwards) from our wood pellet depot in Maidenhead (Berkshire).

 If we need additional resources to supply peaks of demand in the area, our biggest store (in Avonmouth, Bristol) is only around 130 miles from Leicester (for example).